ae2079/funding-pot/README.md

 #### Data

 - subdivided into `production` and `test`
-- `input`: contains the input data for the scripts
+- `input`: contains the user input data for the scripts
-- `output`: when running the script per batch and project a report will be generated in this folder
+- `output`: per batch and project, a JSON report will be generated in this folder

 #### Services